sanmusen214/BAAH/docs/README_en.md

 ## Before Running, Please Ensure

 1. Set the emulator resolution to 1280*720 pixels, 240 DPI.
-2. Enable adb debugging in the emulator settings.
+Enable adb debugging in the emulator settings.
-3. In the settings of the Global/Japanese version of BA, pull all options in the graphic settings to the right side, which means low render level (except FPS and rendering acceleration mode).
+2. In the settings of BA, set Game: skill animation: off; picture: resolution: low, black borders on top and bottom during battle: off
-4. In BA's café, pull the camera to the highest, and it's best to stack all the furniture on the far right of the screen
+3. In BA's café, pull the camera to the highest, and it's best to stack all the furniture on the far right of the screen

 ## How to Use